software-students-fall2023/3-python-package-exercise-random-seed-2/README.md

 # Python Package Exercise

-A little exercise to create a Python package, build it, test it, distribute it, and use it.
-See [instructions](./instructions.md) for details.
 The Math RandomSeed Python package is a lightweight library designed to bring a bit of fun to math operations.
 With simple addition, subtraction, multiplication, division functions and quirky mathematical facts, the package is both entertaining and auxiliary.
 The project follows conventional software engineering practices with testing, proper packaging, and clear instructions for easy distribution. documentation for all functions